imperial-qore/DeepFT/README.md

 DeepFT: Self-Supervised Deep Learning based Surrogate Models for Fault-Tolerant Edge Computing.

+Can be extended to semi-supervised = dynamically fine-tune using teacher forcing (need to solve the exposure bias problem).

+## Model
+Dual-headed neural model for parameter sharing and generalization.
+(1) State Encoder
+(2) Decision Encoder
+(3) Fault Score Predictor (FSP)
+(4) Prototype Embedding Network (PEN)

+## Motivation

 PreGAN freezes its models as we dont have labeled data at the time of testing.
 But, we can use self-supervised learning to fine-tune the model and transformer model for unsupervised model training.
 The classification model does not need any true classes, only abstract classes/embeddings.
 Thus, we can make a model that needs no training/labelled data.
 It can be trained using unsupervised (for transformers) and self-supervised (for prototype embeddings) so that we can optimize it dynamically.
 Use this to train a loss -> update scheduling decision using backprop to input.

-Can be extended to semi-supervised = dynamically fine-tune using teacher forcing (need to solve the exposure bias problem).

-## Model

-## Motivation

 ## Pipeline

+Joint training of anomaly detection and classification engines.
+(1) FSP - trained using unsupervised learning using reconstruction loss.
+(2) PEN - trained using 1 class for no-fault (NAP), k classes for faults (kP).

+Testing.
+- loss = Fault score + Delta(P - NAP)
+- S <- S - gamma * Nabla_S (loss)
+Run till convergence or Fault Score < threshold.

 ## Implementation Details